-So what is missing that might not be as cool as we would like?
+So, what is missing, what might not be as cool as we would like?

-⭐️Idiotic driving.
+⭐️Idiot driving.
 When you are driving in Europe, the behavior of your neighbors on the road is quite expected.
-This is not the case in Montenegro.
-You can’t drive on a single-lane track, even if you have the full opportunity to do it, because some moron will definitely start overtaking you head-on.
-Here, do not go to the fortuneteller.
-I especially like to be terrified on serpentines. well, just a face-hand.
+In Montenegro, this is not the case.
+You cannot drive in your lane, even if you have the full opportunity to do so.
+Because some idiot will definitely start overtaking you in the forehead.
+Here, don’t go to the fortune teller.
+I especially like to be horrified by such situations on serpentines, well, just a face-hand.

-When moving to Montenegro, it is important to understand that this country is small and underdeveloped.
+When moving to Montenegro, it is important to understand that this is a small country with low development.
 If you are used to constant traffic and megacities, I don’t think you will get along here.

 Frequently asked questions about immigration to Montenegro: